tarnjit458/HomeFinder/ProjectJournal.md

 1) I worked on doing the basic design of the UML component diagram Rent and Rent Out.

-2) I will work on research API for login and set up database.
+2) I will work on research API for Login and set up database.
 I will try to create a sample for using database.

 3) No task are blocked on my end.